If you are looking for paranormal experiences in San Francisco, staying in one of our city’s many haunted hotels is probably your best bet.

-The sisters were killed in the earthquake of 1906, but their spirits seem to have no ill intentions towards the guests… In fact, their presence inspires a feeling of peace in most guests.
+The sisters’ spirits seem to have no ill intentions towards the guests… In fact, their presence inspires a feeling of peace in most.

 The ghost of a prostitute who was murdered in her room can often be seen lounging around the hotel in her red teddy.